Independent quality assessment of a commercial quantum random number generator: Discussion and Conclusion

-\acknowledgments We thank D.~Frauchiger for discussions.
-This work was supported by Industry Canada, CFI, NSERC, Ontario MRIS, U.S.\ Office of Naval Research, and the Ministry of Education and Science of Russia (program NTI center for quantum communications).
+\textbf{Funding}\\ This work was supported by Industry Canada, CFI, NSERC, Ontario MRIS, U.S.\ Office of Naval Research, Ministry of Education and Science of Russia (program NTI center for quantum communications), and Russian Science Foundation (grant 21-42-00040).

+\textbf{Availability of data and materials}\\ Raw experimental data and calculations can be obtained from the corresponding author upon a reasonable request.